 Habitat applauds the housing assistance that has been provided by Congress as well as local and state governments to individuals and families affected by the pandemic, but more action is needed to improve long-term stability and affordability.
 Policymakers at all levels of government must continue their efforts to meet the long-term housing needs of families across the U.S. and invest in housing as the foundation to economic and societal recovery.

-Regardless of the outcomes of the elections, Habitat is committed to bridging divides.
+Habitat is committed to bridging divides.
 We have a strong record working with both sides of the aisle to achieve meaningful legislation that protects and provides housing stability.
 We’re asking all elected officials to prioritize housing in the days ahead and into the future.
 We have one goal and one voice.
 Habitat implores local, state and federal officials to act now for housing.

-Temporary government relief measures have slowed the crisis but have failed to provide long-term housing security.
-Federal moratoriums on evictions and foreclosures expire on New Year’s Eve, putting millions of families at risk of eviction in the middle of winter in an ongoing pandemic.
 At a time when a safe and decent home has never been more important, millions of American families need action to make the cost of home something we all can afford.

-Habitat’s priorities for long-term housing investment
+Habitat’s priorities for housing investment:

 - Prioritize policies that ensure that access to safe, healthy and affordable housing is equitable by rectifying legacies of systemic housing discrimination, closing racial gaps in homeownership and ensuring communities of opportunity for all.

 Habitat is committed to continuing its housing advocacy through working with elected officials at all levels of government to find and implement policy solutions that will enable access to affordable homes for 10 million people in the U.S. over the course of the five-year Cost of Home campaign.